Enhanced weathering: Natural mineral weathering and ocean acidification

 This carbonic acid then attacks the mineral to form carbonate ions in solution with the unreacted water.
 As a result of these two chemical reactions (carbonation and dissolution), minerals, water, and carbon dioxide combine, which alters the chemical composition of minerals and removes from the atmosphere.
-Of course, these are reversible reactions, so if the carbonate encounters H ions from acids, such as in soils, they will react to form water and release back to the atmosphere.
+These are reversible reactions, so if the carbonate encounters H ions from acids, such as in soils, they will react to form water and release back to the atmosphere.
 Applying limestone (a calcium carbonate) to acid soils neutralizes the H ions but releases from the limestone.

 In particular, forsterite (a silicate mineral) is dissolved through the reaction: